mvolkmann/blog/src/sample.md

 we want to replace the target (`outerHTML`) with the response.
 The response will have an empty body, so the table row will be removed.

+The remaining code creates a Hono server and defines several endpoints.

 The endpoint for "GET /dog" returns a bunch of table rows, one for each dog, sorted on their names.

-The endpoint for "POST /dog" adds a new dog and a table row for the new dog.
+The endpoint for "POST /dog" adds a new dog and returns a table row describing the new dog.

 The endpoint for "DELETE /dog" deletes the dog with a given id and returns nothing.
-This will result in the table row for the dog being deleted.
+This results in the table row for the dog being deleted.

 We won't examine the CSS for this project, but it can be found
 <a href="https://github.com/mvolkmann/htmx-examples/blob/main/htmx-crud/public/styles.css" target="_blank">here</a>.